CNES/Pandora2D/docs/source/userguide/as_an_api.rst

 vertical disparity and one named **col_map** for the horizontal disparity.
 These maps are 2D xarray.DataArray of the same type as cost volumes, stored in a xarray.Dataset.

-This xr.Dataset also contains the **validity maps** stored in uint 8 as a 1 bit map:
+This xr.Dataset also contains the **validity maps** stored in uint 8:

-    * A global validity map 'validity_mask', , indicating whether each point is valid (value 0) or invalid when at least one criterion is raised (value 1).
+    * A global validity map 'validity_mask', indicating whether each point is valid (value 0) or invalid (value 1) when at least one requested disparity can not be computed.
-    * A global partial validity map 'partial_validity_mask', indicating whether each point is valid (value 0) or invalid when all criteria are raised (value 1).
+    * A global partial validity map 'partial_validity_mask', indicating whether each point is partially valid (value 0) or invalid (value 1) when all requested disparity can not be computed.
     * A map for each criteria, indicating for each point whether the corresponding criteria has been raised at that point (value 0) or not (value 1).

 ::